argonavis-labs/candidate-screener/prompt-versions/prompt_v7.md

 - Masterful long grids or text‑forward pages can earn 5 even without visible link states when every other micro‑detail is flawless across many sections.

 Score 4: Strong
-- Clear hierarchy with restrained, consistent styles; comfortable measures and leading across sections or a single refined view that passes Rule 2.
+- Clear hierarchy with restrained, consistent styles; comfortable measures and leading across sections.
-- Evident scale system across elements; link styling is customized or tuned and consistent (underline weight/offset intentional; hue harmonized).
+- Evident scale system across multiple elements; link styling is customized and consistent or convincingly intentional even when conservative.
-- Elevated basics allowed: a common system sans or an editorial serif can earn 4 when rhythm, measures, punctuation, casing BY ROLE, and link treatment are disciplined and repeat.
+- Elevated basics allowed: a common system sans/serif can earn 4 if rhythm, measures, punctuation, casing BY ROLE, and link treatment are disciplined and repeat.
 - Minor issues only (e.g., one slightly hot link hue, a tight display line, a narrow rag).

 Score 3: Competent baseline (default)